 While charitable and government poverty relief services exist, there is broad agreement across the community service sector that existing services are unable to address the magnitude of the problem, and are failing to address the structural and systemic causes of energy and housing poverty.
 The problem also appears to be getting worse as energy prices continue to rise and incomes remain stagnant.

-Supportive Partners (Click on link for letter of support)
+Community Partners (Click on link for letter of support)

 For further reading on energy poverty and affordable housing in Bridgewater and Nova Scotia, visit the links below: